openui/open-ui/README.md

 * Accessibilty, focus and other foundational items work as expected

 # Controls to standardize (initial thinking)
-**Note: This is not where controls or components will be standardized but will be the repo where the agreed upon solution will be stored**
 * `<dropdown>` (modern replacement for select)
 * `<file>` (modern replacement for input type="file")
 * `<toggle>` (proposal from Google is [here](https://github.com/tkent-google/std-switch)

 # Moving this to a standards body
 Once I get buy in (actively working on this now) from other browser vendors, web developers, frameworks, design systems I'll move this repo to the location that makes the most sense.
+(I plan to open a WICG thread for this, this week).